streamr-dev/core-api/grails-app/views/help/userGuide/markdown/introduction.md

 ##Turn the data into action

 You can build any kind of automatic real-time functionality with Streamr [services](#services).
 We make it easy to create and manage your digital workforce.
-There is an extensive built-in module library as a source of building blocks.
+There is an extensive collection of built-in [modules](#modules) as a source of building blocks.
 You can abstract modules and re-use them later, and you can code custom modules in Java.

 Here's a few examples of specific things you can do.